 By mail: For payments sent through the mail, only checks or money orders are accepted.
 To ensure timely delivery, please mail payments early as we do not accept postmark dates as due dates.
 For proper credit to your account, please include your case or citation number when mailing a payment.

 A Motion is a written request to the judge.
-Motions can be filed in person at the courthouse clerk’s office or faxed to (775) 664-2979.
+Motions can be filed in person at the court clerk’s office or faxed to (775) 664-2979.
 Depending on the type of motion, you may be scheduled for an appearance with the judge.
-Motion hearings are generally scheduled Tuesday’s and Thursday’s at 9:00 a.m. and at various times on the second Wednesday and third Friday of each month.
+Motion hearings are generally scheduled Mondays and Wednesdays at 10:00 a.m. and at various times on the second Wednesday and third Friday of each month.

 Failure to Appear

-Failure to respond to any notice from the Court on or before your Court date or failure to pay any fine assessed against you by the Court will result in the issuance of a warrant for your arrest with accompanying criminal and civil penalties, including forfeiture of property, wage garnishment, and negative credit reporting.
+Failure to respond to any notice from the Court on or before your court date or failure to pay any fine assessed against you by the Court will result in the issuance of a warrant for your arrest with accompanying penalties.
 Warrants may be punished by a maximum penalty of 25 days in the Elko County Jail and/or a fine up to $500.00.

-If you are unable to appear on your scheduled arraignment date, you must come in person to the West Wendover courthouse for a new date and time, or you may fax a letter of explanation to (775) 664-2979 and must include your case number, current telephone number and address.
-Your response will be mailed to the address provided on your fax.
+If you are unable to appear on your scheduled arraignment date, you must come in person to the West Wendover court clerk's office for a new date and time, or you may send a letter of explanation via fax to (775) 664-2979 or Email to email@example.com.
+The fax or Email must include your case or citation number, current telephone number and address.
+Your response will be mailed to the address provided on your fax or emailed to the email address provided on your email.
 Court dates and times cannot be changed over the phone.
 This must be done at least ten (10) days before your scheduled appearance date.